stevecj/map_with_indifferent_access/README.md

     "BAR"

-When a Hash-type object is in an array that is a value within a HashWithIndifferentAccess, that object is automatically converted into a HashWithIndifferentAccess.
-When reading an array from a value in a MapWithIndifferentAccess, it is wrapped in a MapWithIndifferentAccess::Array which returns wrapped items for any Array-type or Hash-type items that are read from it.
+When a `Hash` is added to an `Array` that is the value of an entry in a `HashWithIndifferentAccess`, that `Hash` is automatically copied into a `HashWithIndifferentAccess` that is independent of the original `Hash`.

+When reading an array from a value in a `MapWithIndifferentAccess::Map`, it is wrapped in a `MapWithIndifferentAccess::Array` which returns wrapped items for any `Array` or `Hash` items that are read from it.

 ## Installation